aylinyildiz/aylinyildiz/README.md

 ## 🙋‍♂️ About Me

-- 🔭  I'm currently working on C#, .NET, HTML, CSS and JavaScript
+- 👨‍💻   I'm currently working on C#, .NET, HTML, CSS and JavaScript
 - 🌱  I've experience with Visual Studio Code, Visual Studio
-- 👨‍💻  I’m currently learning **Web Development**
 - 📫 How to reach me **aylinyildiz1628@icloud.com**